Binat Bibi Mosque: Structure

 The mosque is a square, single domed mosque measuring 12 ft square internally with a single hemispherical dome atop the square room.
 Entrances are from the east, north, and south.
 Pre-Mughal features included the curved cornices and battlements, corner octagonal turrets, and arches on the southern, northern, and eastern sides.
 The ornamentation is modest, and the building is coated with plaster.
-There is a stone inscription of the mosque written in Farsi (Persian), which is located on the north of the mosque where Binat Bakht is buried.
+There is a stone inscription of the mosque written in Persian, which is located on the north of the mosque where Binat Bakht is buried.
 The wall thickness is approximately 1.82m.
 The mihrab had a projection at the back of the west wall.

 The single-dome mosque over time was turned into a rectangular shape by breaking down the southern wall and extending to the south.
 Further, a new dome was added around 1932.
 In 1962, towards the western side, a new mihrab was built.
 With time the original pre-Mughal features were changed, the outer facade of the western veranda, the northern wall, the dome and the side walls of the waterbody were decorated with traditional vernacular chinitukri work (ceramic or glass shard tiling).
 The renovated walls didn't have the original structure thickness, hence the existing structure can be identified.
 Currently the only pre-Boburids features are the inscription, the eastern wall, the northern wall, the original dome, and the curved cornice.